Olheiro/GHubBackuperator/README.md

 INSTRUCTIONS
 ------------

-The utility consists of a batch file called GHub Backup and Restore.bat.
+The utility consists of a batch file called GHub_Backuperator.bat.

 The batch file can be executed from anywhere on the user's drive, including removable media.
-It will automatically fetch the locations of the Download folder as well as of G Hub's settings.

 The batch file must run as administrator to have write access in ProgramData.
-It can be run in an elevated terminal or the script will show a UAC elevation prompt when launched.
+The script will show a UAC elevation prompt when launched as a regular user.

 ** To backup G Hub's settings:

-1. Execute GHub_Backup_and_Restore.bat.
+1. Execute GHub_Backuperator.bat as administrator.

+1a.
+Confirm the UAC elevation prompt if the batch is not run as administrator.

 2. Choose C at the prompt to create a backup.
 Or not, do whatever you want, I'm not yout real dad anyway.

 3. Choose Y in the next prompt to proceed.

+4. Choose D to create the backup in Downloads\GHub_Backup or C to choose a custom location.
+C:\ is not allowed.

+4a.
+If using a custom location, select the folder where the AppData and
+    ProgramData settings folders will be saved to.

+4b.
+Choose C to confirm the custom backup folder or S to select another one.

-4. Wait until the backup is complete.
+5. Wait until the backup is complete.

+6. Launch G Hub again if it was running.

-The backup will be in Downloads/GHub_Backup split into AppData and ProgramData folders.
+The backup will be in Downloads/GHub_Backup or in the custom folder selected split into AppData and ProgramData folders.

 ** To restore G Hub's settings from a backup:

-1. Make sure the backup files are in Downloads/GHub_Backup with the same subfolder structure as when copied.
+1. Make sure the backup files are in the default Downloads\GHub_Backup or a custom folder with the same subfolder structure as when copied, i.e., split into AppData and ProgramData.

-2. Execute GHub_Backup_and_Restore.bat.
+2. Execute GHub_Backuperator.bat.

 3. Choose R in the prompt to restore a backup.

 4. Choose Y in the next prompt to proceed.

+5. Choose D to use the default Downloads\GHub_Backup folder or C to select a custom folder.
+Restoring from C:\ is not allowed.

+5a.
+If restoring from a custom folder, open it in the dialog.
+The folder
+    containing the AppData and ProgramData folders must be selected, e.g., Open the GHub_Backup folder if the backup was saved in default location.

+5b.
+Choose C to confirm the custom restore folder or S to select another one.

-5. Press Y at the next prompt to proceed.
+6. Press Y at the next prompt to proceed.
 You'd better or you'll need to manually recreate each profile again in G Hub.

-6. Wait until the backup is restored.
+7. Wait until the backup is restored.

-7. Launch G Hub.
+8. Launch G Hub.

 ------------